When you're just looking for the best overall fit

 The question is, what does this mean to you?
 What are your priorities—the most important things you covet in a school—that will enable your child to thrive academically, emotionally, and physically?
 You’ll need to give these questions some serious thought.

 Below we discuss potential school objectives for your child.
 Each represents a goal you may prioritize, and offers a vital starting point, in your school search.
-Since these goals aren’t mutually exclusive, it may be helpful to explore several or even all of them.
+Since these goals aren’t mutually exclusive, you may find it helpful to explore several or even all of them.

 If your child craves academic challenge, you’ll want to find a school to satisfy this need.
 Here are some important factors to think about in looking for their best-fit school.